-If you are NOT the data subject, but an agent appointed on their behalf, you will need to provide evidence of your identity as well as that of the data subject and proof of your right to act on their behalf.
+If you are ${\bf NOT}$ the data subject, but an agent appointed on their behalf, you will need to provide evidence of your identity as well as that of the data subject and proof of your right to act on their behalf.

-Surname/ Family
+Name

-Name First
+First

 Name(s)/Forenames

 Date of Birth

-Butto of Birth

 Address

 Post Code

 Phone Number

-I am enclosing the fol llowing copies as proof of identity (please tick the relevant box):
+I am enclosing the fo llowing copies as proof of identity (please tick the relevant box):

 □ Birth certificate □ Driving licence □ Passport □ An official letter to my address

-What is your relationship to the data subject? (e.g., parent, carer, legal representative)
+What is your rela representative) tionship to the data subject? (e.g., parent, carer, legal

-I am enclosing the following copy as proof of legal authorisation to act on behalf of the
+I am enclosing the foldata subject: llowing copy as proof of legal authorisation to act on behalf of the

-data subject:

 uring Power of Attorney rental responsibility